 We have audited management's assessment, included in the accompanying Management's Report on Internal Control Over Financial Reporting, that Pilgrim's Pride Corporation maintained effective internal control over financial reporting as of October 1, 2005, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-Pilgrim's Pride Corporation's management is responsible for maintaining effective internal control over financial reporting.
+Pilgrim's Pride Corporation's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.